msmyrn96/Portfolio/README.md

 - **About Me:** A section that provides insight into my background, skills, and interests.
 - **Contact Information:** Easy ways to get in touch with me, including links to my LinkedIn, GitHub, and other social media profiles.
 - **Modern UI/UX:** Clean and modern design to ensure a user-friendly experience.
+- **Pre-built Docker Image**: The portfolio is available as a pre-built Docker image, allowing for quick and consistent deployment in any environment that supports Docker.
+This image includes all necessary dependencies, optimized for performance, and ready to run out of the box.

 ## Technologies Used
 - **HTML5 & CSS3:** For structuring and styling the content of the website.